-Most people who want to lose weight want to do it right now.
+Most people who want to weight loss want to do it right now.
 OK, they’re willing to give it a week or a month tops.
 Six weeks, but that’s it.
 No more.
 Even people in their 20s with 70 years of life ahead of them have this mindset.
 If you ask them, though, for how long they wish to remain thin after they lose weight, the answer would be: forever.

 So, while people want to lose weight fast, their real goal is to achieve a long-term weight loss, the kind that’s easy to maintain and remains with you for years.
 Often, these two goals, the immediate desire and the long-term wish, run counter to each other.
 The first may involve methods and tactics which interfere with your desire of achieving the second.